12 More Mooncakes You Don’t Want to Miss in 2009 – A Remix!

 10. Holiday Inn Atrium

-Blue isn’t a color you would normally associate with food.
+Blue isn’t a colour you would normally associate with food.
 And that’s exactly how Holiday Inn Atrium shines with their impressive take on the durian mooncake.

 Mooncakes from Holiday Inn Atrium, Singapore

-The most interesting thing about this Peranakan mooncake is its stunning color: a deep purplish blue derived from blue pea flower.
-The coloring also gives the skin a sweetened tang.
+The most interesting thing about this Peranakan mooncake is its stunning colour: a deep purplish blue derived from blue pea flower.
+The colouring also gives the skin a sweetened tang.

 Enveloped within is a rich and silky smooth durian purée.
 Durian fans, this one may just send you to the moon! ($42 for 6)